Yang Hee-jong

-Yang Hee-jong (born 11 May 1984) is a South Korean professional basketball player.
-He plays for the Anyang KGC of the Korean Basketball League and the South Korean national team.
+Yang Hee-jong (born 11 May 1984) is a South Korean former professional basketball player.

 Early life

 Yang is a native of Suwon and had been a star taekwondo athlete in elementary school but his PE teacher suggested that he try basketball as he was taller than his peers.
 As a student at Samil Commercial High School, Yang quickly drew the attention of college basketball recruiters as well as youth national team selectors after they won the school's first ever basketball tournament.